tamunoWoks/Business_Intelligence_with_PowerBI/README.md

-# Business_Intelligence_with_PowerBI
+# Business Intelligence w/ Power BI
-A repo to delve into business intelligence concepts using Microsoft Power BI.
+This repo is a summary of the book Microsoft Power Bi for Dummies.
+It delves into business intelligence concepts using Microsoft Power BI, and explains how to: